ankostis/polyvers/README.rst

     rtag
     pvtag
-        Even in single-project repos, sharing code across branches may cause merge-conflicts due to the version-ids "engraved" in the sources.
+        Even in single-project repos, sharing code across branches may cause merge-conflicts due to the version-ids :term:`engrave`\d" in the sources.
         In :term:`monorepos`, the versions proliferate, and so does the conflicts.

         Contrary to `similar tools`_, static version-ids are engraved only in out-of-trunk (leaf) commits, and only when the sub-projects are released.
         In-trunk code is never touched, and version-ids are reported, on runtime, based on Git tags (like ``git-describe``), so they are always up-to-date.

+    engrave
+    configurable engraves
+        the search-n-replace in files, to substitute the new version.
+        Default grep-like substitutions are included, which can be re-configured in the ``.polyvers.yaml`` config file.

     Marking dependent versions across sub-projects
         [TODO] When bumping the version of a sub-project the `"local" part of PEP-440